 In much of the country, emergency services will be either unavailable or delayed and serious injuries or illnesses often require evacuation to another country.
 The Embassy strongly suggests visitors obtain traveler’s insurance and medical evacuation coverage in advance of their travel to cover unexpected medical emergencies.

 The Government of Belize reported that dengue fever quadrupled in 2013 compared to previous years and the number of confirmed cases in 2014 has remained close to the same level.
 In 2013, Belize saw over 600 suspected cases but only 20 confirmed by laboratory.
-According to WHO (World Health Organization) no hemorrhagic cases were reported.
+According to the World Health Organization (WHO) no hemorrhagic cases were reported.
 Dengue is carried by day biting mosquitoes and topical repellants should be used as one of the methods to diminish mosquito biting and dengue risk.

 Malaria is common throughout the districts of Toledo and Stann Creek, including all cities, towns, and islands.
 Malaria in Belize is almost exclusively the less severe Plasmodium vivax but chemoprophylaxis with chloroquine, mefloquine, atovaquone/proguanil or doxycycline is recommended in these areas.
-There is NO malaria in the cities of Belize City and Crooked Tree; the district of Corozal; Ambergris Cay; island portions of Belize District.
+There is no reported malaria in the cities of Belize City and Crooked Tree; the district of Corozal; Ambergris Cay; and island portions of Belize District.

 Leishmaniasis, a skin parasite transmitted by sandflies, is common especially in jungle areas.
 Insect precautions (primarily evening and nighttime) are recommended.